Helperbird/website/src/pages/features/pdfs.md

 ---

-## Tell Me About This feature
+## About This Feature

-Transform your PDF reading experience with Helperbird's Dyslexia-Friendly PDF reader.

-Easily annotate, highlight and add sticky notes to your PDFs, all while receiving dyslexia support.
+Helperbird's Dyslexia-Friendly PDF Reader makes reading and studying PDFs easier.
+You can annotate, highlight, and add sticky notes to your PDFs, and get support features like text-to-speech and Immersive Reader.

-With the added benefit of text-to-speech, immersive reader and a highlighter feature, reading and studying PDFs has never been easier.

-Try it now with our easy-to-use browser extension

 ## Benefits

-It allows users to easily annotate and highlight PDFs, with support for users with dyslexia.
+### Easy Annotation
+Annotate and highlight PDFs easily, helping you organize and study your documents.

+### Dyslexia Support
+Get support features designed to help users with dyslexia, like text-to-speech and Immersive Reader.

+### Text-to-Speech
-It offers a text-to-speech feature that can help users with reading difficulties.
+Let the PDF reader read text aloud, which can help users with reading difficulties.

+### Immersive Reader
-It has an immersive reader feature that can help improve reading comprehension and focus.
+Use the Immersive Reader feature to improve reading comprehension and focus.

+### Add Sticky Notes
-It allows users to add sticky notes and annotations, making it easier to organize and study PDFs.
+Add sticky notes to your PDFs for better organization and study efficiency.

+### Highlight Important Text
-It also has a highlighter feature which can be used to emphasize important text.
+Use the highlighter to emphasize important text in your PDFs.

-It can help users with dyslexia to read and study PDFs more efficiently and effectively.
+### Accessibility

-It can enhance the overall user experience by making PDFs more accessible and easy to understand.
+Make PDFs more accessible and easier to understand for everyone.

 ## Features

 - Annotate PDFs
 - Highlight PDFs
 - Add sticky notes to PDFs
 - Text-to-speech
-- Immersive reader
+- Immersive Reader
 - Highlighter
 - Dyslexia support
-- Accessibility
+- Accessibility features
-- Access Helperbirds software on any PDF.
+- Use Helperbird's tools on any PDF

-## How to annotate PDF files online
+## How to Annotate PDF Files Online

-- Open Helperbird and select the PDF reader option.
+1. Open Helperbird and select the PDF reader option.
-- Click the open PDF button.
+2. Click the "Open PDF" button.
-- Click annotate button along the top.
+3. Click the "Annotate" button at the top.
-- Thats it.
+4. Start annotating your PDF.

-## How to highlight PDF files online
+## How to Highlight PDF Files Online

-- Open Helperbird and select the PDF reader option.
+1. Open Helperbird and select the PDF reader option.
-- Click the open PDF button.
+2. Click the "Open PDF" button.
-- Click annotate button along the top.
+3. Click the "Highlight" button at the top.
-- Thats it.
+4. Start highlighting your PDF.

-## Is this a Helperbird Pro feature?
+## Is This a Helperbird Pro Feature?

-No, this is not a Helperbird Pro feature.
+No, this feature is available to all Helperbird users.